Provide a snapshot of your business, including how long you have been in business, etc.

 Anyone who knows her knows she’s inspired by potential because there is no time limit or expiration date.
 Jacqueline believes potential can change from time to time, but as long as you always reach for it, the path where you are supposed to be will reveal itself.
 The potential will never bring you down the wrong path.
 So, Jacqueline quickly gets to the root of the core issues and helps clients achieve clarity, more excellent analysis capability, and overall business improvements to the bottom line.
 Her clients like that she explains complex issues in simple terms.
 Understanding the ins and outs of real business problems, Jacqueline implements lasting solutions, cutting through the nonsense and getting to the solution quickly and efficiently.

-A great example is when I had a self-managed absent commercial building owner with a huge tax bill with the city.
+A great example is when I had a self-managed, absent commercial building owner with a huge tax bill with the city.
 They wanted to dispute the amount owned and brought me in to do so.
 They were on another accounting platform with incomplete data, making it difficult for the CPA to file taxes in those seven years, and I placed them on QBO to manage the $40 million asset.
 I did seven years of back work in a year to prove the amount the owner owed the city with supporting documentation and clean books.
 I collected $1.3 million in back rent that year.
 I identified theft over those seven years totaling $5 million, introduced them to the cloud drive file system that eliminated their paper file issue, created workflows to manage accounts receivable and payable, and proved they owed the city $4 million less than requested.

-Related Articles: Meet Our Top 100 ProAdvisors
+Related Articles: Meet Our Top 100 ProAdvisors for 2023